This page was updated on 09 January 2023. To view changes, please see page updates

 Identify some goals and prioritise these.
 If you start planning early, you don’t need to work on everything at once.
 Start with what interests the young person and any urgent needs.

-Consult with other important people—such as carers, parents and an independent person—for ideas.
-Having an independent person can help an Aboriginal or Torres Strait Islander young person to participate in planning.
+Consult with other important people—such as carers and parents for ideas.
+Arrange for an independent person to help facilitate an Aboriginal or Torres Strait Islander young person's participation in planning, if the young person consents to this.

 Get the right people from the young person’s network together for a family group meeting and update the case plan to include transition to adulthood planning.